gpu-mode/discord-cluster-manager/docs/docs/creating-a-leaderboard/python-creations.md

 submissions through an allowable error such as `rtol` or `atol`.

 ## Deleting a Leaderboard
-If you need to remove a leaderboard, you can use the delete command:
+If you have sufficient permissions on the server, you can also delete leaderboards with:

 <center>
 ```